jtmonroe/Cycle-Graph/README.md

             * Base_Node
                 Initialized to allow users to enter the graph from a consistent point.
 Currently set to be the minimum of objects within the list.

-            * Standing
+            * Standing and compare
                 Allows for users to make changes to the list depending upon which node they are standing upon.
 Two nodes cannot be stood upon at once.
+Compare node for assorted uses.

             * Length and steps
                 For the sake of the user's interest.